History of Rochester, New York: 1945-1999

 As part of continuing urban renewal, in 1969 Xerox Corporation opened a thirty-story office tower (Xerox Tower) at Broad Street East and Clinton Avenue South, although Xerox also moved its corporate headquarters to Stamford, Connecticut at about the same time.
 Lincoln Rochester Trust Company (now Chase Bank) opened a 28-story office tower, the Chase Tower at Clinton Avenue South and East Main Street.
 Later in the '70s, new offices and hotels were constructed along State Street, just north of Main Street.
 Most of Front Street and part of Corinthian Street were obliterated in the process.
 At Main Street and the Genesee River, a new hotel was opened, as was one at South Avenue and Main Street in a process that involved the almost complete reconstruction of the main street bridge by removing buildings that lined both sides of it.
 In 1978, city hall moved to the old Federal Building at State and Church.
+In the mid 1980s, work began on a high-rise hotel in downtown next to the new Rochester Riverside Convention Center.
+The project was stalled in 1987, and the Hyatt Regency Rochester didn't open until 1992 after being rescued by several local business people in a public-private partnership.

 In the 1990s, a new baseball stadium, Frontier Field, was built for the Rochester Red Wings near the Kodak office building.
-Bausch and Lomb constructed a new world headquarters just south of Main Street straddling Stone Street and a new Central Library expanding the capacity of the Rochester Public Library complex was erected across from the Rundel Library Building on South Avenue.
+Bausch and Lomb constructed a new world headquarters just south of Main Street straddling Stone Street.
+A new Central Library, expanding the capacity of the Rochester Public Library complex, was erected across from the Rundel Library Building on South Avenue.